sysrev/sysrev/resources/terms_of_use.md

 ## Contract Reviewer Agreement

 - 1\.
 AGREEMENT OBJECTIVES; TERMS OF SERVICE.
-This Contract Reviewer Agreement, a subsection of the Sysrev Terms & Conditions, contains additional terms and conditions that apply to Insilica and User as a result of the approved use of the Sysrev Platform.
+This Contract Reviewer Agreement, a subsection of the Sysrev Terms of Use, contains additional terms and conditions that apply to Insilica and User as a result of the approved use of the Sysrev Platform.
 The purpose of this agreement is detail the terms and conditions associated with User’s role as a Contract Reviewer within the Sysrev Platform.

 - 2\.
 Insilica’s Role.
 The Sysrev Platform is a portal where in Contract Reviewers are tasked with identifying and extracting data from a variety of documents.
 Unless Insilica is the “Sponsor” of a Sysrev, Insilica is not involved in the selection of documents to be reviewed.
 Insilica has no control over the quality or legality of uploaded documents or the ability of Contract Reviewers to perform the reviews.
 Insilica is responsible for managing the relationships with Sponsors, including but not limited to verifying their ability to pay for reviews.
 Insilica is not responsible for the actions of any Contract Reviewer or performing any screening of Contract Reviewers.